A beetle infestation killed hundreds of millions of trees. Here’s how they can be made into affordable housing

 Rethinking wood construction

-The timber construction industry has generally avoided processing mature ash – infested or not – for lumber.
+The timber construction industry has generally avoided processing mature ash—infested or not—for lumber.
 That’s because ash is often comprised of “mature growth,” which means that many of its trees have irregularly bent trunks and unusual fork geometries.
 Their strange shapes have rendered them unable to be processed by conventional sawmills, and they’re seen as essentially worthless for construction, with each tree valued at around US$0.25.

 The building industry has become so efficient and specialized that, despite their widespread availability, decaying mature ash trees are generally not considered a viable building material.